Analphabetapolothology

-Analphabetapolothology is an anthology album by Cap'n Jazz released in 1998 on Jade Tree Records.
+Analphabetapolothology is an anthology compilation album by Cap'n Jazz released in 1998 on Jade Tree Records.
 It catalogues almost every song recorded and released by the band during their time together except an early song called "Naive."

 The album consists of the band's first and only full length studio album along with songs from EPs, compilation tracks, live recordings, and previously unreleased outtakes and demos.